 "Banks and credit card networks would tell you that money is already digital"Says Lex Sokolin, Global FinTech Co-Head at the blockchain company ConsenSys.
 "What we transfer from one bank account to another using payment systems or major banking systems is just the responsibility of the software between the business entities."

-In places like UK, USA, Mainland Europe and China, there is a strong push towards this transition (not so in Japan).
+In places like the UK, USA, Mainland Europe and China, there is a strong push towards this transition (not so in Japan).
 It focuses on card and contactless payments in more and more aspects of daily life.

 Many businesses already accept only contactless cards and / or payments.
 What moves for the near future?